AmplicaLabs/account-service/README.md

 4. Monitor the service worker jobs in [BullUI](http://0.0.0.0:3000/queues/).

-   Any API functions that require an extrinsic to submitted to the blockchain will be queued here.
+   Any API functions that require an extrinsic to be submitted to the blockchain will be queued here.
 The queue will manage the amount of `capacity` this service is allowed to use.

    Reference the [Frequency Docs](https://docs.frequency.xyz/) for more information about extrinsics and capacity.